 YAY!
 I think I might finally have enough to play with!

-My DIY addiction runs very deep.The Cucumber Mint Toner came about because I needed a new toner and so did Sonia and I wanted to see how my skin would take to a different style of toner after all these years.
+My DIY addiction runs very deep.The Cucumber Mint Toner came about because I needed a new toner and I wanted to see how my skin would take to a different style of toner after all these years.
 I’ve been using the Bee Happy Toner for so many years hardly changing the recipe since I created it, and since I’m not getting any younger, I should try something new!
 And to see how my skin likes cucumber products.
 Because everyone around here goes on and on about cucumber products, I wanted to see what all the hype is about.

 Aloe juice has become quite the staple in my face care of late, the more I learn about the skin the more amazed at the various ingredients I can choose from to do one thing or another or combine them and have a super power.
 I have found the more I work with aloe, the more I respect it.
 I love how it deals with the redness in my skin!
 Then there is this cucumber extract which everyone and the witch’s knee has gone on about but it is new for me to play with in a liquid form so I’m treating it like it is new.
 I really like the thought of the cucumber being astringent, which makes the skin feel (and possibly look) tighter after use.
 There are a few properties in cucumber and aloe that are similar, both are soothing and hydrating and both contain polysaccharides.

 Polysaccharides provide our skin with a hydration boost, emolliency, and create a light gel barrier for the skin.
 Basically, both aloe and cucumber help to keep water IN where it should be for awesome looking skin.